51ab/Portfolio-/README.md

 It is one of my web development project of building a portfolio using html,css and js.
 I have used Bootstrap to make this site mobile friendly .
 To enhance my knowledge , i have used hover effects, button , lorem ipsum language.
 Few key features of bootstrap used in the website are:

-Use Responsive Design with Bootstrap Fluid Containers
+Responsive Design with Bootstrap Fluid Containers

 Make Images Mobile Responsive